 By providing them with tools to strengthen their personal resilience, coping and social skills we can help to increase their sense of belonging.

-“MacKillop is committed to developing innovative programs that will empower young people to heal from their trauma and achieve their potential.
+“MacKillop is committed to developing innovative programs that will empower young people to heal from their loss and trauma and achieve their potential.
 We want to be a leader in progressive, evidence-based programs that work to improve life outcomes for those we support.

 Dr Miller welcomed the grant from the Newcastle Permanent Charitable Foundation, adding that without such philanthropic support, bringing innovative, life-changing programs to traumatised young people in care would not be possible.